boyter/boyter.org/content/posts/bloom-filter.md

 A bloom filter is one of those data structures you are probably already aware of, or have at least heard about.
 For those looking for a simple recap, they are a probabilistic data structure which can be used to determine if something is in a set or not, giving a slight chance of returning a false positive result for some checks but while using less space than a full hashmap.

 What you may not know is that while you can use them as a space efficient hash/dictionary there are other use cases you might not be aware of.
-However to do some of those things you need to be able to lay out how the bloom filter works in memory

 ## Implementation of a bloom filter

 However before going though usage though, lets take a quick moment to build one.
+A lot of people seem to lack this understanding and assume that bloom filters are more complex or mysterious than they actually are.

 Turns out a bloom filter is actually really easy to build if you don't mind doing it inefficiently (at least at first).
 I am going to implement one using JavaScript because anyone reading this can follow along using the browser console.
 Why?
 Well I find a simple bit of code

 The first thing you need is a hash function.
 Ideally for a bloom filter you want to use something like Murmur3 and FNV-1a because you want the hash to be as fast as possible and yet have a good distribution.
 See [this excellent stackexchange](https://softwareengineering.stackexchange.com/questions/49550/which-hashing-algorithm-is-best-for-uniqueness-and-speed) question and the first comment for more detail.